Kinto/kinto/docs/quickstart.rst

 .. note::

     In the case of *Basic Auth*, there is no need of registering a user/password.
-Just pick any combination you want, and include them in each request.
+    Pick any combination, and include them in each request.

 Define resources
 ================

-In order to define a resource, define a class inheriting from :class:`cliquet.resource.BaseResource`, in :file:`myproject/views.py` for example:
+In order to define a resource, inherit from :class:`cliquet.resource.BaseResource`, in a subclass, in :file:`myproject/views.py` for example:

 .. code-block:: python